julienreszka/julienreszka/README.md

 ### ~Maintain UI consistency~

-Mainting UI consistency over time is a fool's errand.
+Trying to maintain UI consistency over time is a fool's errand.

 **Don't reinvent the wheel**